 Line chart

-Oil prices have surged since the US and Israel began bombing Iran at the end of February, and Iran retaliated by essentially closing the Strait of Hormuz.
-About 20% of the world’s oil supply and liquified natural gas passes through the waterway off Iran’s coast.
-Major oil hubs across the Middle East have also been damaged during the conflict, further straining the global supply chain.
+Oil prices have skyrocketed globally since the US and Israel’s war on Iran began in February.
+Iran retaliated by effectively closing traffic through the Strait of Hormuz.
+Around 20% of the world’s oil supply and liquefied natural gas passes through the waterway off Iran’s coast.

 Source link